-The Times Square, which is listed on the National Register of Historic Places, has received several awards for its innovative programs and historic preservation and design and has been featured in national media including The New York Times, CBS’s 60 Minutes, and National Public Radio.
+Listed on the National Register of Historic Places, the Times Square has received several awards for its innovative programs and historic preservation and design and has been featured in national media including The New York Times, CBS’s 60 Minutes, and National Public Radio.

-The Times Square combines permanent affordable housing for low-income and formerly homeless adults, persons with serious mental illness and persons living with HIV/AIDS.
+The Times Square combines permanent affordable housing and onsite supportive services for low-income and formerly homeless adults, persons with serious mental illness and persons living with HIV/AIDS.

 A range of on-site social services provided by Breaking Ground’s social service partner, the Center for Urban Community Services.
 The building features a double-height lobby, which serves as a gallery for displaying the work of resident artists.
-The Top of the Times, a spacious community room on the top floor with sweeping views of the city, hosts tenant events, and is available for commercial rental to the general public.
+The Top of the Times, a spacious community room on the top floor with sweeping views of the city, hosts tenant events and trainings.